tomerweller/zefstyle/README.md

 #Zef Style
 ### An experiment in importing React components from npm, via webpack, to a Clojurescript/Reagent app.
+See [this blog post](http://blob.tomerweller.com/reagent-import-react-components-from-npm) for more details.

-javascript build
+Javascript build:

 ```bash
 npm install & npm run build
 ```

-clojurescript build (with fighweel)
+Clojurescript build (with fighweel):

 ```bash
 lein fighweel
 ```

-open `public/index.html`
+Open `public/index.html`

-Should see:
+You should see:

 ![yolandi](screenshot.png)